From Theory to Practice

 Universities in developed as well as developing countries are embracing entrepreneurship education.
 However, the picture is not rosy when considering entrepreneurship education in sub-Saharan Africa.
 Very often, entrepreneurship education differs less from education in other traditional fields.
 Moreover, the lack of qualified faculty has rendered the situation relatively bleak.
 Hence, the purpose of this Symposium in to engage the dialog of making entrepreneurship education in sub-Saharan Africa more practical.
 In so doing, the Symposium builds on the expertise of world-class entrepreneurship educators and scholars and practitioners.

-The Symposium is sponsored by the College of Business at Delaware State University, Seeka University, a start-up university devoted to teaching entrepreneurship, engineering and technology in Ivory Coast and RDA Associates Africa.
-The Symposium includes six tracks:
+The Symposium is sponsored by the College of Business at Delaware State University, Seeka University, a start-up university devoted to teaching entrepreneurship, engineering and technology in Ivory Coast and RDA Africa.

 Entrepreneurship pedagogies are the main focus of the Symposium that intends to highlight the hands-on aspect of entrepreneurship education.
 The section will explore several teaching tools and strategies.
 These active learning pedagogies include experiential exercises, ideation exercises, case studies, entrepreneurship practicum, and problem-based pedagogies.

 Panelists: Dr. Richard Hayes, Hofstra University; Dr. Jean Kabongo, University of South Florida, Sarasota Manatee, and Dr. Maneshkumar P. Joshi, George Mason University.

 Moderator: Dr. Constant D. Beugré , Delaware State University